vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `user new` *options* *user*
   Create a new user with user namespace configuration.

-  Users can be either static or dynamic.
-Static users have constant user/group ID, which is set using option `--ugid`.
-Dynamic users have their user/group IDs assigned at runtime by `osctld`.

   UID/GID mapping has to be configured either via option `--map` if you have the same mapping for user and group IDs, or via options `--map-uid` and `--map-gid` for different user/group mappings.
 There must be at least one